 If you get an hour’s lunch and that’s when you want to go, there are a few things that I’d suggest to do.
-You need to be super prepared, to ensure things run as smoothly as possible and things are organised beforehand.
-You don’t want to be late back, especially if you have a call you need to log on to and join straight away.
+You need to be super prepared so things run as smoothly as possible and things are organised beforehand.
+You don’t want to be late back, especially if you have a call to get back for.

 I don’t like running after work.
 I’m tired, it’s dark and I just don’t have the motivation.
 I prefer to run just before lunchtime around 12pm Mon-Fri when I’m working, or around 11am on days off.